Vienna Museum: Haydn House

 In 1793, Joseph Haydn acquired the house which is now Haydngasse 19 in Mariahilf, and lived there until his death in 1809.
 The original address was Kleine Steingasse 71 (changed in 1795 to 73), and it was located in the hamlet of Obere Windmühle, which was part of the outlying town of Windmühle but was almost entirely surrounded by the larger town of Gumpendorf and was part of its parish.
 Here Haydn composed, among other works, the oratorios The Creation and The Seasons.
 In 1862, the street was renamed for its most famous residents, and the house has been a memorial since 1899 and a museum since 1904.
 In one of the rooms, Johannes Brahms' composing desk is on display.
 In 2009, the 200th anniversary year of Haydn's death, the permanent exhibition was recast and enlarged; it emphasizes the composer's last years.

 Birthplace of Franz Schubert

 Franz Schubert spent the first four and a half years of his life in this house in Nußdorfer Straße in Himmelpfortgrund in what is now Alsergrund, the 9th district of Vienna.
 One important exhibit is Schubert's 'trademark' glasses.
 The house also has on display approximately 50 paintings by Adalbert Stifter, who was better known as an author.

-Schubert's deathplace
+Schubert's death place

 Schubert spent only the last two and a half months of his life in his brother Ferdinand's flat in Kettenbrückengasse in Wieden, where he died in 1828.
 Exhibits include his last drafts of compositions and a copy of the last letter he wrote by hand, to Franz von Schober.